ralphje/destructify/docs/fields.rst

            byte = FixedLengthField(length=1)

-   You can fix this by ensuring all consecutive bit fields align to a byte in total, or, alternatively, you can specify :attr:`realign` on the last :class:`BitField` to realign to the next byte:
+   You can fix this by ensuring all consecutive bit fields align to a byte in total, or, alternatively, you can specify :attr:`realign` on the last :class:`BitField` to realign to the next byte.

    .. attribute:: BitField.realign